Sign up to our newsletter to earn a 10% discount code on your next purchase!

 To begin, it’s important to understand what a trigger point is.
 Trigger points are myofascial areas of pain that hurt when they are pressed on.
 Essentially, when you have a knot that is bothering you and causing you discomfort – that’s a trigger point.

-“Myo” means muscle and “fascial” refers to the connective tissue, so myofascial pain is used to reference surface-level sore muscles pain.
+“Myo” means muscle and “fascial” refers to the connective tissue, so myofascial pain is used to reference surface-level sore muscle pain.
 Trigger points, or knots, feel like hardened lumps of muscle beneath the skin, and even if your body is relaxed, the trigger point stays contracted, causing it to remain tight.

-Trigger points are commonly experienced in the back muscles, especially between the shoulder blades or in the upper back, shoulders and neck.
-Individuals who work out a lot for a sport may also experience trigger points in their calves, gluteus muscles and iliotibial (IT) bands.
+Trigger points are commonly experienced in the back muscles, especially between the shoulder blades or in the upper back, shoulders, and neck.
+Individuals who work out a lot for a sport may also experience trigger points in their calves, gluteus muscles, and iliotibial (IT) bands.

 Additionally, trigger points can send referred pain to other parts of the body, sometimes to areas that are far away from the spot itself.
 A headache, for example, hurts in your head but the pain may actually be coming from a trigger point in your neck or upper back.

 Because trigger points can become incredibly painful, it’s important to assist the muscles in loosening and letting go of the building tension.
 In order to achieve this, you can give yourself a trigger point massage using a portable massager like the Moji Curve Pro.